HMS Magnanime (1748)

-Le Magnanime was originally a 74-gun ship of the line of the French Navy launched in 1744 at Rochefort.
-Captured on 12 January 1748, she was taken into Royal Navy service as the third rate HMS Magnanime.
-She played a major part in the 1757 Rochefort expedition, helping to silence the batteries on the Isle of Aix, and served at the Battle of Quiberon Bay in 1759 under Lord Howe, where she forced the surrender of the French 74-gun Héros.
+Magnanime was a 74-gun ship of the line of the French Navy launched in 1744 at Rochefort.
+Captured on 12 January 1748, she was taken into the Royal Navy as the third-rate HMS Magnanime.
+She played a major part in the 1757 raid on Rochefort, helping to silence the batteries on the Île-d'Aix, and served at the Battle of Quiberon Bay in 1759 under Lord Howe, where she forced the surrender of the French 74-gun Héros.
 Following a survey in 1770, she was deemed unseaworthy and was broken up in 1775.

 Construction

-Le Magnanime was built between 1741 and 1745 in the port of Rochefort on the Charente estuary, France, and was designed by the renowned shipwright Blaise Geslain.
+Magnanime was built between 1741 and 1745 in the port of Rochefort on the Charente estuary, France, and was designed by the renowned shipwright Blaise Geslain.
 She was 165 French feet in length (1531/2 French feet on the keel), 441/2 French feet in breadth and 22 French feet in depth in hold; she measured 1,600 tons (2,900 tons displacement).
 As remeasured by the British following her capture, she was 173 ft 7 in along her gundeck with a 49 ft 4.5 in beam, and with a depth in the hold of 21 ft 7 in, she had a capacity of just over 1,823 tons BM.
-When first fitted out by the British, Magnanime carried twenty-eight 32 pdr cannon on her lower deck (replacing the French 36-livre guns she had originally carried), thirty 18 pdr on her upper deck (replacing her French 18-livre guns), and sixteen 9 pdr guns (replacing her French 8-livre guns) – ten on her quarter deck and six on her forecastle.
+When first fitted out by the British, Magnanime carried twenty-eight 32 pdr cannon on her lower deck (replacing the French 36-livre guns she had originally carried), thirty 18 pdr on her upper deck (replacing her French 18-livre guns), and sixteen 9 pdr guns (replacing her French 8-livre guns) – ten on her quarterdeck and six on her forecastle.

 Capture

-In January 1748, Le Magnanime left Brest for the East Indies.
+In January 1748, Magnanime left Brest for the East Indies.
 She was partially dismasted in a storm off the coast of Ushant and while limping back to Brest, she was spotted by a British fleet under Edward Hawke.
-Le Magnanime was chased and engaged by HMS Nottingham and HMS Portland, and was forced to strike with 45 members of her crew killed and 105 injured.
+Magnanime was chased and engaged by HMS Nottingham and HMS Portland, and was forced to strike with 45 members of her crew killed and 105 injured.
 Nottingham had 16 killed and 18 wounded while Portland, catching up and joining the fight an hour later, had only 4 wounded.